Riding the Bomb

 - On Jack-of-All-Trades, the legendary Pirate Blackbeard rides a missile down from a hot air balloon to destroy a submarine captained by the great-great-great-great-great grandson of Leonardo da Vinci before it can sink a ship carrying most of America's Founding Fathers on a "Founding Father-Son Cruise."
 It Makes Sense in Context... kinda.

 - Honorable Mention to John Sheridan in "Z'Ha'Dum".
-(Purists might object that there was a White Star around the nukes.)
+(Purists might object that there was a White Star around the nukes.
+And that Sheridan technically jumped ahead of them; he didn't ride them himself.)

 - The video of "Boom" from System of a Down shows Bush, Bin Laden, Saddam Hussein and Tony Blair riding each one a bomb, dressed like the Riders of the Apocalypse.